howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 </Instruction>

-One convenient thing about the constructor of the `GraphQLServer` is that `typeDefs` can be provided either directly as a string (as you previously did) or by referencing a file that contains your schema definition (this is what you're doing now).
+The `GraphQLServer` constructor provides a convenient option to either set the `typeDefs` property to be a string value of your schema definition (as you did earlier) or a file path to a .graphql file (as you're doing now).

 ### Implementing the resolver function

-The next step in the process of adding a new feature to the API is to implement the resolver function for the new field.
+The next step to adding a new feature to the API is to implement the resolver function for the new field.

 <Instruction>